First of all...

 Each room will have a PC laptop running Microsoft PowerPoint, and most will also have a PA system so you won't have to shout.
 If you use KeyNote, you'll need to bring your own Mac with you.
 Computer and AV equipment won't generally be available for outside sessions.

 A Presentation Crew volunteer will be on hand to make sure you don't over-run and that all the electrickery works as it should.
-Some of the presentations may be filmed for use by Horizons Unlimited.
+Some presentations may be filmed for use by Horizons Unlimited.
+Please let us know if you prefer not to be filmed.

 Remote "Web Chat" Presentations

-Being able to include Skype-based presentations from travellers out on the road is an exciting part of the event, so we're really looking forward to seeing your ideas.
+Including Skype-based presentations from travellers out on the road adds another exciting and interactive element to our events, so we're really looking forward to seeing your ideas.

-Assuming your journey goes according to plan, consider where you're likely to be during the event, what time zone you'll be in, and how practical it may be for you to access a reasonably good Internet connection.
+Assuming your journey goes according to plan, consider where you're likely to be during the event, what time zone you'll be in, and whether you'll have a reasonably good Internet connection.

-Before you fill out this form, read the following!
+Before you complete the form, please read the following carefully:

-The form is quite long, with many options, and includes space for up to several different presentation ideas.
+The form is quite long, with many options, and includes space for up to four different presentation ideas.

-- These are the two bits of information that will appear on the event schedule if your idea is accepted:
+- The two pieces of information that will appear on the event schedule if your idea is accepted:

 - Presentation Title: prepare a snappy and interesting title that's no more than 40 characters long (including spaces)